The Writing's on the Wall (OK Go song): Music video

-The video was planned about two months before the set was built using computer mock-ups to explore ideas.
-The warehouse set was located in Bedford–Stuyvesant, Brooklyn, where the band lived during the setup and filming of the video.
-It took about three weeks to assemble the set with the help of about 50 other people, including Kulash's father; the same crew also helped during the filming and resetting of the course between takes.
+Planning took about two months and involved computer mock-ups to explore ideas.
+The warehouse set was built in Bedford–Stuyvesant, Brooklyn, where the band lived during the setup and filming of the video.
+It took about three weeks to assemble the set with the help of about 50 other people, including Kulash's father, who also helped to reset the course between filming takes.
 During testing, they found that some concepts required fine tuning, such as positioning an apparent pile of junk as to resemble band member Tim Nordwind's face at the right angle without losing the fact that the junk was still made from common household objects.
 Further, Nordwind had shaved off half his beard to achieve an effect involving a mirror worn on his face, allowing him to appear as two different people.

-The concept of the one-shot was considered critical to the video as it provided immersion for the viewer in the unfolding of the video, making them more interested in the song.
-Nordwind considered this video to be the band's most difficult to film because of their involvement, including manning the camera and performing nine costume changes.
-The film was arranged to put most of these complicated shots where mistakes would be made at the front of the video to reduce the amount of time to reset the warehouse for subsequent takes.
-They had anticipated having 2 or 3 days in early June 2014 to run through multiple takes of the video, but production difficulties left them with under nine hours to complete as many takes as they could.
+The concept of the one-shot was considered critical to the video as it immersed the viewer, making them more interested in the song.
+Nordwind considered this video to be the band's most difficult to film because of their involvement, including manning the camera and changing costumes nine times.
+The most complicated shots appear early in the sequence, so mistakes would be made at the front of the video to reduce the amount of time to reset the warehouse.
+They had anticipated that filming would take 2 or 3 days in early June 2014, but production difficulties left them with less than nine hours.
 They made about 60 attempts at the single take, working into the morning hours, and completed the full run 18 times.
 The final video is a take performed in the midpoint of the filming process.

 The music video premiered at a special presentation at the Los Angeles Museum of Contemporary Art on June 16, 2014, with its world premiere the next day via Rolling Stones website and OK Go's YouTube channel.
 Within a week of its premiere, the video had received over 7 million views on YouTube.
 The video won the award for Best Visual Effects at the 2014 MTV Video Music Awards.